 Inflammation is not inherently bad.
-In fact, it is necessary to heal a wound or to quickly fight off a pathogen.
+In fact, it is necessary in order to heal wounds and fight off pathogens.
 The inflammatory process is normally controlled and self-limited.
-However, there is another kind of inflammation called chronic inflammation.
-This low-grade, persistent condition can smolder for long periods of time in your body, and if left unchecked, can be like a fire out of control.
+That said, there is another kind of inflammation we experience called chronic inflammation.
+This low-grade condition can persist for long periods of time in your body, and if left unchecked, can become the source of great discomfort.

 Chronic Inflammation Adds to Pain

-Chronic, or systemic inflammation, as it is sometimes called, differs from acute inflammation.
-Unlike acute inflammation, you cannot treat the chronic version with a bag of ice or an ace bandage.
-The signs of chronic inflammation are less prominent than those of acute inflammation.
-It is harder to pinpoint the pain and cause of the inflammation, and the onset is much slower, taking place over days and months.
+Chronic, or systemic inflammation, as it is sometimes called, differs from acute inflammation in that you cannot treat it with a bag of ice or an ace bandage.
+The signs of chronic inflammation are less prominent than those of acute inflammation, making it harder to pinpoint the cause of pain, and the onset is much slower; taking place over days and sometimes months.

 Chronic inflammation is the source of many of the diseases we currently treat.
-This low-level inflammation contributes to the pathogenesis of at least seven of the top ten leading causes of mortality in the United States, including heart disease, cancer, chronic respiratory disease, stroke, Alzheimer’s disease, diabetes, and nephritis.
-(1) Autoimmune diseases have their roots in chronic inflammation, and once triggered, can persist undetected for years or even decades.
-Today, 50 million Americans have an autoimmune condition, and many more are developing the inflammation that can lead to autoimmunity.
+This low-level inflammation contributes to the pathogenesis of the most fatal diseases in the United States, including heart disease, cancer, chronic respiratory disease, stroke, Alzheimer’s disease, diabetes, and nephritis.
+(1) Autoimmune diseases have their roots in chronic inflammation, and once triggered, they can linger undetected for years, even decades.
+Today, 50 million Americans live with an autoimmune condition, while many more are developing inflammation that can lead to autoimmunity.
 Inflammatory conditions also carry with them the added complications of pain, fatigue, and anxiety.